-David J. Bates is of counsel in Foley Gardere’s Houston office, as well as Foley’s Denver office, where he is a member of the firm’s Business Law Department, and Environmental as well as Business Litigation and Dispute Resolution Practice.
+David Bates is of counsel with Foley & Lardner LLP in the firm’s Houston and Denver offices.
+He is a member of the firm’s Business Law Department, as well as the Environmental and Business Litigation & Dispute Resolution Practices.

-For more than 30 years, David Bates has been handling cases in the energy and environmental law arena with complex issues and large stakes, attracting both U.S. and foreign clients, such as business owners, investors and other stakeholders with significant investments in Texas and elsewhere.
-Disputes are often centered around oil and gas mineral leases, including royalty disputes, joint operating agreements, and purchase and sale agreements, often involving unconventional shale properties.
-His legal representation includes contract interpretation, assistance with environmental regulatory compliance related to hydraulic fracturing, and assistance with legal issues surrounding traditional drilling and injection wells.
-David is uniquely skilled at assisting clients with Superfund (CERCLA) litigation, site remediation and cost allocation, as well as assessing environmental risks in connection with real estate and M&A transactions.
-Not limited to courtroom debates, David also has extensive experience with arbitration and other alternative dispute resolution mechanisms, having successfully completed a number of large arbitrations over the last five years.
+For more than 30 years, David has been handling cases in the energy and environmental law arena with complex issues and large stakes, attracting both U.S. and foreign clients such as business owners, investors and other stakeholders with significant investments in Texas and elsewhere.
+Disputes are often centered around oil and gas mineral leases including royalty disputes, joint operating and purchase and sale agreements, often involving unconventional shale properties.
+His legal representation includes contract interpretation, assistance with environmental regulatory compliance related to hydraulic fracturing and assistance with legal issues surrounding traditional drilling and injection wells.
+David is uniquely skilled at assisting clients with Superfund (CERCLA) litigation, site remediation and cost allocation as well as assessing environmental risks in connection with real estate and M&A transactions.
+Not limited to courtroom advocacy, David also has extensive experience with arbitration and other alternative dispute resolution mechanisms having successfully completed a number of large arbitrations over the last five years.

-Understanding that the energy boom in Texas invites greater regulatory scrutiny of the environmental impact from drilling and development, including air emissions, water use, re-use and disposal, and impact to soil, and a greater likelihood for environmental litigation, David and his Gardere colleagues have a strategic vision for how best to help clients through the issues in order to help preserve access to resources, in a sustainable, responsible manner.
+Understanding that the energy industry in Texas and elsewhere invites greater regulatory scrutiny of the environmental impact from drilling and development including air emissions, water use, re-use and disposal, impact to soil, and a greater likelihood for environmental litigation, David and his Foley colleagues have a strategic vision for how best to help clients through the issues in order to help preserve access to resources, in a sustainable, responsible manner.